• Aboutus

 Conceptual illustration of artificial intelligence as a brain blending with digital circuits and a neural network

-The fact that they can create text one word at a time gives them a sense of creativity and makes them feel very human-like.
-Rather than simply providing an existing, written answer or a particular intention based upon your input, the LLM creates a brand-new answer by stringing together the statistically probable words.
-The LLMs’ ability to generate is a major technological advancement; however, their generation is pattern-based, which helps explain why many of their responses will seem very fluid, while others will seem strangely off-base or nonsensical.
+This ability allows them to create text one word at a time and gives them an element of creativity.
+Rather than responding with an existing piece of writing or an established intent based on the user’s input, the LLM creates a new response by stringing together statistically probable words.
+The ability to generate is a significant technical advancement; however, it relies on patterns.
+Therefore, it explains why some of their responses will appear very fluid, while others will appear strange or nonsensical.

 The Human Aspects of Artificial Intelligence That Advanced Chatbots Just Don’t Understand

-Chatbots are amazingly adept at generating text, but they consistently trip up in non-robotic ways.
-Think back to the last time you followed up on a previous question (i.e., “What if it’s less expensive?”) only to find that the chatbot had absolutely no clue what “what” you were referring to?
-This is an example of the difficulty of understanding contextual references.
-Keeping track of a sequence of messages in a conversation is one of the biggest challenges for Artificial Intelligence, since most AI systems treat each incoming message independently of the others.
+Chatbots generate text very well, but they have trouble with non-robotic ways.
+Do you remember the last time you followed up on a previous question (i.e., “what if it’s less expensive?”) and found that the chatbot had no idea what “what” you were referring to?
+This illustrates how difficult it is for Artificial Intelligence systems to understand contextual references.
+One of the biggest obstacles for Artificial Intelligence is keeping track of a sequence of messages in a conversation.
+Most AI systems process each incoming message as an independent event from other events in the conversation.

-The issue can be addressed by using a “Dialogue Management” method used for chatbots to act as their memory (short-term) to attempt to remember all of the main items you’ve previously told them about (like the product you’re looking at or the city you are traveling to).
-This approach makes conversations seem natural when the Dialogue Management is successful, but unnatural when it is unsuccessful, since you’ll have to repeat yourself because the chatbot forgot the last conversation item.
-The limitations show the difference between identifying patterns and actual understanding.
+The issue can be addressed by using a “Dialogue Management” technique used for chatbots to act as their memory (short term) to attempt to remember all of the main items you’ve previously told them about (like the product you’re looking at or the city you are traveling to).
+When Dialogue Management works successfully, conversations seem natural.
+However, when Dialogue Management does not work successfully, conversations seem unnatural because you will have to repeat yourself when the chatbot forgets the last conversation item.
+The limitations demonstrate the distinction between pattern identification and actual comprehension.

 How It Impacts Your World: How to Communicate Effectively with Smarter AI